Frequently Asked Questions

 Do you take insurance?

-I am not in network with any insurance companies, but depending on an individual's plan, one may be able to submit detailed receipts to their insurance company to petition for out-of-network reimbursement.
+Michelle is not in network with any insurance companies, but depending on your plan, you may be able to submit a Superbill (provided by Milwaukee Therapy) to your insurance company to petition for out-of-network reimbursement.
 This means, all sessions are out-of-pocket or "self-pay."
 You can also use your HSA, HRA or FSA account for payment.
-Please note that it is always the client's responsibility to pay the full agreed upon fee for services at the time they are rendered, regardless of their insurance arrangements.

 Will my session be confidential?